 - Darna is a Philippine example that first appeared around the same time as Captain Marvel.

 - Archie and his pals had a spell where they were superheroes.
 Jughead summoned his super alter ego Captain Hero by this chant:

 Teeny weeny magic beaniePointing towards the sky,Give me valor, vigor, strength,Form a super guy!

 - Parodied in "The Secret Origin of Grooble Man" in Plop! #10.
 The title character discovers through exhaustive experimentation that saying the nonsense word "grooble" can give him super-strength for slightly more than a minute.
 Unfortunately for him, this happens to apply to everybody who says it.
 When every single other person in a bank that's being held up gets involved in an argument over which of them can be the "most super" he walks off to find a better way of becoming a superhero.

 - In Runaways, Nico summons her Staff of One by cutting herself and saying, "When blood is shed, let the Staff of One emerge!"

 - In Mega Man Reawakened, Megaman and Roll say a special phrase to transform into their battle modes.

-- Tragically subverted in Sailor Moon: Legends of Lightstorm.
+- In Sailor Moon: Legends of Lightstorm.
 The phrase merely activates a Sailor Scout or Justice Champion's Transformation Assistance Generator, so saying it without one does nothing.
 Some champions who don't need Generators will say it anyway to psyche themselves up, but it is unnecessary.
 The titular Lightstorm says his own phrase ("Celestial Power Unleash") while trying to regain his powers, but it does nothing.